 |

-Cardmaking with Bonnie Thu, Apr 9, 4:45pm; Thu, Mar 23, 2:30pm - (NEU) We're offering a new time for the second session of cardmaking!
-Your chance to make 2 or 3 seasonal greeting cards at each session (let us know how many when you register); all materials provided. $6/card materials fee Bring pencil, eraser, ruler and double-sided tape.
+Cardmaking with Bonnie Thu, May 14, 4:45pm; Thu, May 28, 2:30pm - (NEU) Your chance to make 2 or 3 seasonal greeting cards at each session (let us know how many when you register); all materials provided. $6/card materials fee Bring pencil, eraser, ruler and double-sided tape.
 Pre-register by the Tuesday before your session.
 (Instructor makes up materials kits).

 |